-Spike Island: Unraveling the mysteries of 'Ireland's Alcatraz'
+Spike Island: Secret staircase discovered at 'Ireland's Alcatraz'

 Early records indicate the 104-acre island might have been a 6th-century monastic settlement.
 It gradually developed into a British military base in the 18th century, before it became a depot for convicts waiting to be shipped to Britain's penal colonies, such as Australia and Bermuda.

+Large animal bones and half-drunk bottle of wines were found at the foot of the stairs.
+"The 1804 plans and later drawings make no reference to the staircase, so it truly was a most pleasant shock to see this door leading off this chamber of secrets to such a beautiful piece of stonework," Crotty said in a press release,

+Spike Island's assistant manager, Alan O'Callaghan, tells CNN of the excitement around the discovery.
+"It also leads to the possibility that there are other types of these staircases in other parts of the older fort.
+It may have been used for other purposes over the years, for escape attempts and so forth."

-"The prison was opened as a crisis response by the government to the Great Famine and to the perceived rise in criminality, because the court system at the time punished theft very harshly," explains O'Donnabhain, an archaeology professor at University College Cork in Ireland.
+"The prison was opened as a crisis response by the government to the Great Famine and to the perceived rise in criminality, because the court system at the time punished theft very harshly," O'Donnabhain, an archaeology professor at University College Cork in Ireland, told CNN in 2018.

 From 1847, men and boys as young as 12 were sent to Spike Island, some for crimes that would today be considered trivial offenses, such as stealing potatoes.